maxbridges/Jenkins-IBM-Bluemix-Toolchains/README.md

 5. Run your Jenkins Build job.

-6. Go to the [Control Center](https://console.ng.bluemix.net/devops), select your toolchain and click on DevOps Insights card to view Deployment Risk dashboard.
+6. Go to the [IBM Bluemix DevOps](https://console.ng.bluemix.net/devops), select your toolchain and click on DevOps Insights card to view Deployment Risk dashboard.

 ## 4. Configure Jenkins jobs to send notifications to tools in your toolchain (e.g., Slack, PagerDuty)